 Well before Europeans settled in this part of the world, native Amerindians did.
 Carbon dating established the earliest settlements to be around 3100 BC.
 Afterward, the Arawak and Carib Indians settled here.
 The Arawaks called Antigua, Wadadli.
 It is locally still known by that name.
 Christopher Columbus was the first European to discover the islands in 1493.
-He may have named it for a Spanish icon “Santa Maria La Antigua”.
-Then, the English settled on Antigua in 1632 and maintained control of the islands.
-They introduced sugar cane, and together with it a large population of slaves from West Africa.
-The slaves soon vastly outnumbered the European settlers.
-In 1968, Antigua became an associated state of the British Commonwealth.
-This island nation gained full independence on November 1st, 1981.
+He may have named it after a Spanish icon, “Santa Maria La Antigua.”

 Places to See on your Antigua Yacht Charter

-- The Antigua and Barbuda Museum – Gives a great introduction to the island’s history.
-It shows everything from the time Antigua was first discovered to the day of independence, such as Ameridian pottery and a life-size model of an Arawak house.
+The Antigua and Barbuda Museum – Gives a great introduction to the island’s history.
+It shows everything from when Antigua was first discovered to the day of independence, such as Amerindian pottery and a life-size model of an Arawak house.

-- Shirley Heights Lookout – Here you will find the best panoramic view of Antigua as well as its most photographed vista.
+Shirley Heights Lookout – You will find the best panoramic view of Antigua and its most photographed vista.
 It is a restored military lookout and gun battery.
-Try to visit at sunset when the harbor is all lit up, or early in the morning before the sun comes up.
+Try to visit at sunset when the harbor is all lit up or early in the morning before the sun comes up.